sc420/pygame-rl/README.md

 ## Running

-To test the reinforcement learning environment with the random agent, run `examples/test_env.py`.
+To test the reinforcement learning environment with the random player agent, run `examples/test_env.py`.

 To test the renderer, run `examples/test_renderer.py`.
 Press the arrow keys to control the agent 1.
-Press key `1` to make the agent 1 has ball; Press key `2` to take the ball away from the agent 1.
+Press key `1` to give the ball to agent 1; Press key `2` to take the ball away from agent 1.

 ## Development